metafizzy/huebee/README.md

   shades: 7,
   // number of shades of colors and shades of gray between white and black
+  // set to 0 to use only custom colors
   // default: 5

   saturations: 2,